spinamp/spinamp-hooks/README.md

-# spinamp-pipeline-sdk
+# spinamp-hooks

-Set of react hooks for fetching data from spinamp pipeline built on top of react-query.
+Set of react hooks for fetching data from spinamp pipeline built on top of react-query and spinamp-sdk.